Great storm of 1987: France

-The church at Concarneau was damaged but never rebuilt, and was finally demolished a few years later.
+The Saint-Cœur de Marie church at Concarneau was damaged but never rebuilt, and was finally demolished a few years later.

 The MS Herald of Free Enterprise was caught in the storm off Cape Finisterre as it was making its way for scrapping in Taiwan.
 The ship was cast adrift after its tow rope parted, finally resuming its journey on 19 October 1987.

 Aftermath

 The storm cost the insurance industry £2 billion, making it the second most expensive UK weather event on record to insurers after the Burns' Day Storm of 1990.
 Peak wind velocities were in the early hours of the morning, which may have helped reduce the death toll.

 The storm hit the Isle of Wight at 02:00.
-Shanklin Pier, a central landmark in the seaside resort of Shanklin on the south-east coast of the island, was broken into three pieces as a result of mountainous waves in Sandown Bay that struck the structure.
+Shanklin Pier, a central landmark in the seaside resort of Shanklin on the southeast coast of the island, was broken into three pieces as a result of mountainous waves in Sandown Bay that struck the structure.
 Plans to rebuild the pier were soon abandoned as the company supervising the pier's refurbishment prior to the storm went bankrupt, and the rest of the pier was demolished by contractors shortly afterwards.
 A monument now stands in front of what used to be the pier entrance.

 A great deal of effort and money was put into the post-storm clean-up of forests and wooded areas.
 The writer Oliver Rackham and the charity Common Ground were active in trying to prevent unnecessary destruction of trees which, although fallen, were still living.
 Some landowners, such as the National Trust, did not attempt complete clearing and replanting, realising that there was a unique opportunity to study the patterns of natural regeneration after such an event.

 A number of wild boar may have escaped from captivity during the storm, after enclosures were damaged by falling trees.
-These boar have since bred and established populations in woods across southern England.
+These animals have since bred and established populations in woods across southern England.

 A more positive aspect could be found among some British gardeners; as Heather Angel wrote in the Royal Horticultural Society's Journal:

-In some places this natural disaster has resulted in splendid vistas- views long since forgotten by some and never before seen by a whole new generation.
+In some places this natural disaster has resulted in splendid vistas - views long since forgotten by some and never before seen by a whole new generation.
 Because of gaps left by fallen trees, visitors to Arundel Castle, the ancestral home of the Dukes of Norfolk, can now look out over the picturesque town...
 At the renowned woodland rhododendron garden at Leonardslee, Sussex, the gale... opened magnificent views by removing about a thousand trees which owner Robin Loder said he would never have had the courage to thin out himself.